ma-ha/easy-py-web-app/README.md

 ## Prepare:
 1. Create a web application project folder, e.g.
    `mkdir ~/myapp`
-2. Create a virtual python environment for this folder:
+2. Create a virtual Python environment for this folder:
    `virtualenv ~/myapp`
-3. Change into the project folder and acivate the virtual environment:
+3. Change into the project folder and activate the virtual environment:
    `cd ~/myapp; source bin\activate`
 4. Install this package:
    _TBD_